 This will help you adopt the relevant approaches required to close every type of role.

 To move with the changing conditions in the job market, you must be aware of the latest market trends.
 Or this can negatively impact your recruitment goals for the year.
 Few things to do while your yearly recruiting planning:

 There are a few things you must know in order to clear off the common notions about recruiting tools:

 A high-level hiring process sets the tone for all your recruiting approaches.
-Your high-level hiring process must include:
+It must include:

 Keeping the high-level process as the foundation, you can then expand it further for category-wise recruiting needs.

-Don’t let your goals, plans and processes rot in documents.
-Make sure you set up disciplined check-ins.
+Don’t let your goals, plans and processes rot in documents, make sure to set up disciplined check-ins.

 Within your recruiting team

-With hiring managers and leaders in your organization
+With hiring managers and leaders in your organisation

 With the interviewees

-Last but definitely not least, this and possibly the next few years are likely to be challenging for organizations and candidates.
-And nothing beats a recruiting approach better than leading with empathy and operating as an ally.
+The next few years are likely to be challenging for organisations and candidates, and nothing beats a recruiting approach better than leading with empathy and operating as an ally.
 Read more about how you can engage and hire people who have been laid off here.